rafid29mehda/Real-Time-Heart-Rate-Variability-HRV-Analysis-for-Stress-Detection-Using-Wearable-ECG-Data/README.md

 - **Rationale**: Synthetic data is used due to restricted access to real datasets like WESAD.
 The synthetic ECG mimics real-world signals, allowing the pipeline to be tested and extended to real data in future work.

 ## Methodology
-The project follows a six-step pipeline, implemented in Python and designed to run in Google Colab.
-Each step is encapsulated in a modular function, stored in a separate `.py` file within the `src/` folder.

 ### Step 1: Install Dependencies
 - **Purpose**: Sets up the Python environment with required libraries.